Beresina, or the Last Days of Switzerland: Reception

 The film was praised by Variety, where Schmid "applies his wicked sense of humour", to create a "rollicking socio-political farce that roasts just about everyone in power."
 The review also explained how Schmid uses "black humour to expose Swiss high society as a hypocritical facade hiding secrets from money-laundering to pimping, with the banks involved in absolutely everything."
+It was the highest-grossing Swiss film of the year, ranking 38th at the box office overall.